If you want to try the best Porto food, head straight to the best restaurants in Porto. But which are they? Worry not, this post has you covered!

 Mito is a relaxed restaurant situated in the Rua da Picaria neighborhood.
 The chef creates traditional Portuguese recipes that use local ingredients for some of the best Porto food.
 He also draws inspiration from the Mediterranean for his dishes.

 The restaurant’s speciality is aged meats.
-It serves meals that are hearty, tasty and priced competitively – easily one of the best restaurants in Porto.
+It serves meals that are hearty, tasty and priced competitively.

-The cosy Petisqueira Voltaria is one of the best restaurants in Porto, Portugal.
-It’s located on the smallest street in the city.
+The cosy Petisqueira Voltaria is located on the smallest street in the city.
 The restaurant serves original appetizers, traditional Porto food and delightful desserts.

 The food is prepared the ‘home-made way’ as it’s cooked in a little kitchen with good quality ingredients.
 This is the perfect place to sample bacalhau com natas.